sann05/sqlalchemy-vertica-python/README.rst

 Vertica dialect for sqlalchemy.
 Forked from the `Vertica ODBC dialect <https://pypi.python.org/pypi/vertica-sqlalchemy>`_.

-This module implements a Vertica dialect for SQLAlchemy using `vertica-python <https://github.com/uber/vertica-python>`_.
+This module implements a Vertica dialect for SQLAlchemy using `vertica-python <https://github.com/uber/vertica-python>`_

+This code was written by `Luke Emery-Fertitta <https://github.com/lemeryfertitta>`.
+It is currently maintained by `BlueLabs <https://bluelabs.com/>`_ - PRs are welcome!

 Engine creation:

 .. code-block:: python